-I’m not going to lie to you — flying with a toddler isn’t exactly a walk in the park.
+I’m not gonna lie… flying with a toddler isn’t exactly a walk in the park, most of the time.

 It can be downright traumatic at times, especially if you haven’t put any thought and preparation into your upcoming flight.